ymihaylov/eloquent-tips-and-tricks/README.md

 # Advanced Eloquent - Tips and tricks
-Presentation and examples of eloquent
+Presentation and examples of eloquent talk